nikasakandelidze/system-design-workshop/theory/general/high-availability.md

 Of course this is mostly following common convetions, term high availabilty might fluxuate between organizations and between clients.
 Someone might have service level agreement of calling 99.9% already highly available and so on.

+Basic framework for achieveing high availabilty is via redundancy.
+Having redundant, access, copies of same components ( servers, nodes, databases, hardware.. ) will let you to direct traffic to another instance in case of failure of main component.